mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.md

 $ ffmpeg -ss 00:05:00 -i "Eyes Wide Shut.mkv" -to 60 -vf scale=480:-1 frame%d.png
 ```

-Reasonable amounts of scaling should not effect the dominant color of an image much.
+Reasonable amounts of scaling should not affect the dominant color of an image much.
 And given that some of the libraries I used to extract dominant colors still took around a second to process the scaled down images, this scaling was pretty much required.

 # Determining Dominant Color